-- (a) The county must reformat all removable storage devices immediately before inserting them into any component of the voting system, except as provided in Rule 20.6.2 (b)-(e), or in the conditions of use. - (b) The county may insert, without first reformatting, a removable storage device containing only election definition data files downloaded from SCORE if: - (1) The county reformats the removable storage device immediately before inserting it into the SCORE workstation and downloading the election definition data files; and - (2) Before and while downloading the SCORE election definition data, the county installs and operates the advanced network monitoring and threat detection applications provided or approved by the Secretary of State. - (c) The county may insert, without first reformatting, a removable storage device into a BMD. if: - (1) The removable storage device contains only election and ballot style data files necessary to program the BMD for testing or use in an election; - (2) The county downloaded the election and ballot style data files directly from the EMS workstation; - (3) The county did not expose the removable storage device to the internet or insert it into an internet-connected device after downloading the election and ballot style data files from the EMS; and - (4) The county reformatted the removable storage device immediately before inserting it into the EMS and downloading the election and ballot style data files. - (d) The county may insert a removable storage device without first reformatting it if the removable storage device contains only election database or project files remotely programmed by the voting system provider in accordance with Rule 20.8. - (e) the county may insert a removable storage device without first reformatting it if the removable storage device contains only election database backup files created by the county and:
+- (a) The county must reformat all removable storage devices immediately before inserting them into any component of the voting system, except as provided in Rule 20.5.3(b)-(d), or in the conditions of use. - (b) The county may insert, without first reformatting, a removable storage device containing only election definition data files downloaded from SCORE if: - (1) The county reformats the removable storage device immediately before inserting it into the SCORE workstation and downloading the election definition data files; and - (2) Before and while downloading the SCORE election definition data, the county installs and operates the advanced network monitoring and threat detection applications provided or approved by the Secretary of State. - (c) The county may insert, without first reformatting, a removable storage device into a BMD, if: - (1) The removable storage device contains only election and ballot style data files necessary to program the BMD for testing or use in an election; - (2) The county downloaded the election and ballot style data files directly from the EMS workstation: - (3) The county did not expose the removable storage device to the internet or insert it into an internet-connected device after downloading the election and ballot style data files from the EMS; and - (4) The county reformatted the removable storage device immediately before inserting it into the EMS and downloading the election and ballot style data files. - (d) The county may insert a removable storage device without first reformatting it if the removable storage device contains only election database or project files remotely programmed by the voting system provider in accordance with Rule 20.7.